-He last played in Ashes 2025 Sydney Test last month.
+He last played in Ashes 2025 Sydney Test.

-England Test captain Ben Stokes reminded everyone of the physical toll of cricket after posting an image of a facial injury on his Instagram story.
+England Test captain Ben Stokes reminded everyone of the physical toll of cricket after posting an image of a facial injury on his Instagram story last month.

 Ben Stokes has raised concerns after posting a picture of a facial injury he sustained while playing cricket.
 He shared a bruised and bloody image on his Instagram story with the caption.